pinohu/DYNASTY/empire-bible/README.md

 **The Legacy Codex is COMPLETE and READY FOR IMPLEMENTATION.**

-All 10 volumes work together as a cohesive system to guide the Xavier Family in building, managing, and preserving their multi-generational empire for the next 365 years.
+All 10 volumes work together as a cohesive system to guide the Ohu Family in building, managing, and preserving their multi-generational empire for the next 365 years.

 ---

 **Last Updated**: [Current Date]
 **Version**: 1.0
 **Status**: âœ… **PRODUCTION READY**